Hallmark Channel reveals 2022 holiday movie lineup

 November

-November 26 – “Time for Him to Come Home for Christmas” – Four days before Christmas, Elizabeth receives a voicemail from a stranger making one final plea to the love of his life for a second chance.
-The fifth installment of the popular movie franchise, based on Blake Shelton’s song “Time for Me to Come Home.”
+Nov.
+26 – “Time for Him to Come Home for Christmas” – Four days before Christmas, Elizabeth receives a voicemail from a stranger making one final plea to the love of his life for a second chance.
+The fifth installment of the popular movie franchise is based on Blake Shelton’s song “Time for Me to Come Home.”

 December